 Niki de Saint Phalle (1930-2002), who married Jean Tinguely in 1971, left most of the pieces on display in the museum to Fribourg.

-Her main contribution to the museum is 22 reliefs of her Remembering collection.
+Her main contribution to the museum is 22 reliefs from her Remembering collection.
 She created these colorfully painted polyester works in the late 1990s – they hang to great effect against a black wall.
 Several further pieces in her typically colorful style are placed elsewhere in the gallery.

 Of particular note is an artistic collaboration between the two artists.
 It features a metal base by Tinguely with a golden serpent-swan designed by Niki de Saint Phalle.